Illinois braces for possible National Guard arrival while lawsuit challenging deployment simmers

 A federal judge in September said the administration "willfully" broke federal law by deploying guard troops to Los Angeles over protests about immigration raids.

-Associated Press reporters Sophia Tareen in Chicago, Todd Richmond in Madison, Wisconsin, and Ed White in Detroit contributed to this story.
+Associated Press reporters Scott Bauer in Madison, Wisconsin, and Ed White in Detroit contributed to this story.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.